FreddeITsupport98/zypper-automatik-helper-/README.md

 6.  **Launches Terminal (Action):** Clicking "Install" runs the `~/.local/bin/zypper-run-install` script via `systemd-run --user --scope`, which launches your preferred terminal (`konsole`, `gnome-terminal`, etc.) to execute `pkexec zypper dup` interactively.
 7.  **Post-Update Check:** After update completes, runs `zypper ps -s` to show which services need restart and provides reboot guidance if needed.
 8.  **Debug Mode:** If `ZNH_DEBUG=1` (or `true/yes/debug`) is set in the environment, extra debug logs (e.g. `upower` / `nmcli` / `inxi` decisions) are printed to the journal.
+9.  **Manual-Intervention Helper (v54):** If `pkexec zypper dup --dry-run` fails due to a solver/interaction problem (such as a vendor conflict), the notifier shows a dedicated "Updates require manual decision" notification that includes the first `Problem:` line and an **"Open Helper"** button which launches `~/.local/bin/zypper-run-install` so you can resolve it in a terminal.

 -----